particle-iot/docs/src/content/en/photon/connect.md

 (Note that right now, the drivers are in a `Spark` folder and are named `spark_core`)

 If you have a problem installing, you may have to temporarily disable the digitally signed driver enforcement policy.
 (We're sorry.)
-There are good instrunctions on how to do that [here](http://www.howtogeek.com/167723/how-to-disable-driver-signature-verification-on-64-bit-windows-8.1-so-that-you-can-install-unsigned-drivers/).
+There are good instructions on how to do that [here](http://www.howtogeek.com/167723/how-to-disable-driver-signature-verification-on-64-bit-windows-8.1-so-that-you-can-install-unsigned-drivers/).

 ####Opening the Command Prompt
 You'll need to open the command prompt for this next part.
 You can also use Powershell or a similar command line tool if that is what you are used to.